kushaldev75/Bertelsmann-Arvato-Customer-Segmentation/README.md

 # Bertelsmann-Arvato-Customer-Segmentation
-Udacity Data Scientist Nanodegree Capstone Project
+Inspired from Udacity Data Scientist Nanodegree

 The idea behind this project is to perform customer segmentation based on historical data provided by Arvato Financial Solutions.